zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

 implement and enforce the rules, especially given the variety of characters, abilities and motivations that the human race provides.
 In other words, how do you stop Jo hogging the camera equipment, or Dave never doing his turn of the childcare?
-Ethereum provides a platform on which rules can be defined and, to an ever increasing degree as technology improves, see enforced.
+Expanse provides a platform on which rules can be defined and, to an ever increasing degree as technology improves, see enforced.
 For example, the camera could be listening to the blockchain and only record if the film-making